 If well advanced enough technology may be indistinguishable from magic, probably the whole universe destruction would require proper magic.
 Distances are just too far, even the most energetic events known (hyper-novae, big black holes getting a lot of mass fast, etc) to man have limited damage.

 Anyway, It is far easier to do experiments destructive at the local scale than at global (galactic) one.
-Smart enough but irresponsible civilizations would had died long enough from local scale disasters.
+Smart enough but irresponsible civilizations would have died long enough from local scale disasters.

-Well, it’s entirely possible that an advanced civilization that is advanced enough to cause an universe wide cataclysm created the conditions for our existence.
-Or, put in other words, the universe wide catastrophe created conditions that allowed us to arise from it’s ashes.
-Which might explain why we are such late comers to the Universal party.
+Well, it’s entirely possible that an advanced civilization that is advanced enough to cause a universe-wide cataclysm created the conditions for our existence.
+Or, put in other words, the universe-wide catastrophe created conditions that allowed us to arise from its ashes.
+Which might explain why we are such latecomers to the Universal party.

-If this idea is a interesting one to you.
+If this idea is an interesting one to you.
 You might want to read a short story from Isaac Asimov called The Last Question

 If You Enjoyed This Article Please Join Me On Facebook At: